Fremantle submarine base: Utilisation

 When it was fully active the base saw 160 American, British and Dutch submarines pass through the harbour.

 The base was tied in with the Indian Ocean campaign of 1942–45.
 Military historians looking at the strategy in the South East Asian Theatre look upon the command of the Commander Submarines, South West Pacific (COMSUBSOWESPAC), and the facility of the Fremantle base as integral to successes in 1943 onwards.

 During the war, 127 US submarines operated from Fremantle, carrying out 353 patrols.
+Fremantle-based submarines carried out 22% of US submarine patrols during the Pacific war but were responsible for 58% of Japanese tankers sunk..
 Additionally, ten Dutch submarines also operated out of Fremantle and, from August 1944, British submarines also started operating from the base.
 Altogether, submarines based in Fremantle accounted for 416 patrols during the war.

 Of the US submarines operating from Fremantle, eight were lost on patrol while a further ten formerly based at Fremantle subsequently were lost while on patrol from another base.
 One Dutch and one British submarine were also lost while operating out of Fremantle.